• Skip to primary navigation

 • White chocolate melts - Chocolate melts are not actually chocolate; they are flavored oil.
 While this may sound gross, it is actually a benefit because real chocolate burns very quickly if overcooked in the microwave.
 White chocolate or even milk chocolate melts tolerate heating a lot better.
 For this recipe, it is not necessary to drizzle with chocolate, but if you want to, it certainly adds a nice flair to the donuts.
 You can either color the white chocolate (again, with gel food color not liquid) or you can buy colored candy melts.
 Wilton (the brand I linked here) makes at least a dozen different color melts.
 You can get them at Walmart in the party supplies or at any craft store with a baking aisle or on Amazon.

-baked vanilla cake donuts with white frosting and colored sprinkles
+one baked vanilla cake donut with white frosting and colored sprinkles broken in halfPin

 How to make vanilla baked donuts